Why is it so Hard to Find the Right Talent?

 3) Fierce competition

 If the talent pool is shrinking, then it should come as no surprise that the competition for skilled employees has significantly increased.
-Implementing actions such as flexible working hours and remote working, in addition to promoting good company culture will be necessary to attract top talent.
+In a candidate's market, it can be hard to appeal to talented individuals.

 4) Lack of understanding of what your employees want